elahe-n/elahe-codes/README.md

 SQV(stackoverflow questions viewer) shows 10 newest Android-related questions and the 10 most voted Android-related questions posted in the past week on one page.
 In addition you can read the full information of the questions by clicking the titles.

+## Spacial Feature
+Showing votes' numbers and answers'numbers and also the summaries of the questions.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.